-- 8.155 The policy responds to the findings of the Ipswich Retail Study 2005, as confirmed by the Retail and Commercial Leisure Study 2010, and Ipswich's role and status as a county town and a regional centre defined in the East of England Plan. - 8.156 The Ipswich Retail Study 2005, as confirmed by the Retail and Commercial Leisure Study 2010, identified gaps in the retail offer of Ipswich town centre as follows: - significant capacity for new town centre comparison goods (non-food) retailing; - a need for a better balance of 'higher end' retailers; - limited capacity for additional convenience (food) retailing; - a need for an additional department store to anchor the town's retail offer: - a need for a more flexible approach to food and drink uses within the primary and secondary shopping areas; - a need to boost the evening economy through considering more leisure activity within the centre: and - a need for large and modern shop units to satisfy the needs of major retail and leisure operators. - 8.157 An extended Central Shopping Area with additional retail site allocations will go some way to addressing these gaps in the offer, subject to general market conditions.
-The floor space set out in the policy is a minimum.
-Sites will be allocated through the IP-One Area Action Plan.
+- 8.160 The policy responds to the findings of the Ipswich Retail Study 2005, as confirmed by the Retail and Commercial Leisure Study 2010, and Ipswich's role and status as a county town and a regional centre DELETED: defined in the East of England Plan. - 8.161 The Ipswich Retail Study 2005, as confirmed by the Retail and Commercial Leisure Study 2010, identified gaps in the retail offer of Ipswich town centre as follows: - significant capacity for new town centre comparison goods (non-food) retailing; - a need for a better balance of 'higher end' retailers; - limited capacity for additional convenience (food) retailing; - a need for an additional department store to anchor the town's retail offer; - a need for a more flexible approach to food and drink uses within the primary and secondary shopping areas; - a need to boost the evening economy through considering more leisure activity within the centre; and - a need for large and modern shop units to satisfy the needs of major retail and leisure operators. - 8.162 An extended Central Shopping Area with additional retail site allocations will go some way to addressing these gaps in the offer, subject to general market conditions.
+DELETED: The floor space set out in the policy is a minimum.
+Sites will be allocated through the INSERTED: Site Allocations and Policies (incorporating IP-One Area Action Plan INSERTED:) development plan document.
 Clearly delivery will be the key to success, and the Council will work with others and through its own land holdings and as local planning authority to achieve it.
 In addition the Council will evaluate the practicalities of improving evening access in the principal pedestrianised streets after normal trading hours, to encourage the use of facilities in the evening.
-The Council is working with the BID and others to implement a scheme of way marking in the town centre. - 8.158 The Council will work with Ipswich Central, landowners and other partners to develop an active strategy to bring vacant premises in the town centre back into active use or, at a minimum, to introduce a scheme to make vacant premises look more visually attractive. - 8.159 An increase in the retail offer of key district centres is likely to be supported provided the retail offer is of a scale relevant to the catchment of that centre rather than the town as whole.
-Enhancing the facilities available in district centres can help to provide more choice for local residents within walking distance of their homes. - 8.160 The IP-One Area Action Plan will extend the Central Shopping Area boundary from that shown in the 1997 Local Plan and will allocate new sites for additional retail development within it.
+The Council is working with the BID and others to implement a scheme of way marking in the town centre. - 8.163 The Council will work with Ipswich Central, landowners and other partners to develop an active strategy to bring vacant premises in the town centre back into active use or, at a minimum, to introduce a scheme to make vacant premises look more visually attractive. - 8.164 An increase in the retail offer of key district centres is likely to be supported provided the retail offer is of a scale relevant to the catchment of that centre rather than the town as whole.
+Enhancing the facilities available in district centres can help to provide more choice for local residents within walking distance of their homes. - 8.165 The INSERTED: Site Allocations and Policies (incorporating IP-One Area Action Plan INSERTED:) development plan document will extend the Central Shopping Area boundary from that shown in the 1997 Local Plan and will allocate new sites for additional retail development within it.
 It will also extend the wider town centre boundary as the focus for other 'town centre' uses such as leisure, offices, cultural uses and hotels.
-Enhancing the town centre forms an important part of the strategy for urban renaissance in Ipswich over the plan period. - 8.161 Issues associated with the uses permitted within centres are addressed within Part C of this document. - 8.162 This policy implements plan objective 5.
+Enhancing the town centre forms an important part of the strategy for urban renaissance in Ipswich over the plan period. - 8.166 Issues associated with the uses permitted within centres are addressed within Part C of this document. - 8.167 This policy implements plan objective 5.